RuslanKhafizov/genetic-code-by-khafizov/README.md

 *   **TinyColor** (via CDN for color manipulation)
 *   HTML5, CSS3, JavaScript (ES6+)

-## New Features in the Beta Version
+## New Features in the v2.0

-The [Beta Version](https://ruslankhafizov.github.io/genetic-code-by-khafizov/beta.html) includes all stable features plus the following additions:
+The [v2.0](https://ruslankhafizov.github.io/genetic-code-by-khafizov/beta.html) includes all stable features plus the following additions:

 *   **New Visualization Mode - "By Side Chain Mass":**
     *   Colors codons based on the mass of their unique side chains (R-groups), categorized into four groups.